m3047/shodohflo/README.md

 ### Agents

+There are two agents, one for packet capture and one for DNS traffic (using _dnstap_).
+Both of them write to _Redis_.

 1. Follow the instructions in the `install/` directory.
 1. Review the README in the `agents/` directory and copy `configuration_sample.py` to `configuration.py`.
 1. Look in `install/systemd/` for service scripts and review the README there.

+### The ShoDoHFlo app

+This is a browser-based DNS and netflow correlator.

+1. Follow the instructions in the `install/` directory
+1. Review the README in the `app/` directory and copy `configuration_sample.py` to `configuration.py`.
+1. To run the app run `app.py` with _Python 3_.

 ## Examples